Cambridge-Hands-On-Science/Experiments/Experiments/Materials Science/Spaghetti Loading.md

 This experiment uses uncooked spaghetti to explore elastic buckling of vertical columns and 3-point bending of horizontal beams.

-Last initially checked on 2025-02-02 by Tara Doherty (ted37@cam.ac.uk) and double-checked on 2024-02-15 by Margaret Johncock (mllyj2@cam.ac.uk)
+Last initially checked on 2025-02-02 by Tara Doherty (ted37@cam.ac.uk) and double-checked on 2025-02-08 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->